 Writing for the New York Journal American, Kennedy documented how De Valera sought to unite Ireland and Northern Ireland 23 years after the partition of the island.

-Kennedy additionally documented how De Valera pronounced that Ireland was a republic in the Dáil three years before the nation official declared itself a republic in 1948.
+Kennedy additionally documented how De Valera pronounced that Ireland was a republic in the Dáil three years before the nation officially declared itself a republic in 1948.

 The article, entitled 'Eamon De Valera Seeks To Unite All Ireland,' centers on a question from Fine Gael TD James Dillion, who asked De Valera about Ireland's constitutional status.